spectral-compute/scale-docs/docs/manual/comparison.md

   manually removed or guarded by macros.
 SCALE simply accepts them and compiles them for AMD.
-- HIP's support for NVIDIA is via wrapper APIs rather than simply using nvidia's tools directly as a SCALE-based solution does.
+- HIP's support for NVIDIA is via wrapper APIs rather than simply using NVIDIA's tools directly as a SCALE-based solution does.
 - `hipify` is unable to handle many CUDA code constructs, such as complex macros.